-Shoreline Community College places among the top 20% of community colleges in Washington for:
+Shoreline Community College ranks among the top 20% of public schools in Washington for:

 - Established in 1964, Shoreline operates under the regulations of the State Board for Community and Technical Colleges and is governed by the Board of Trustees of Shoreline Community College, District Number Seven.
 Located 10 miles north of downtown Seattle , Shoreline is one of the most strikingly beautiful college campuses in Washington.
 Nestled among native evergreens, the campus is a brilliant sea of colors during spring, summer and fall, when many flowering plants are in bloom.
 The scenic surrounding area is nationally known for its recreational and cultural opportunities, which richly complement academic life.
 Twenty-six buildings constitute the 83-acre campus.
 These include an award-winning automotive training center, a visual arts building, computer centers, laboratories, a student center, a theater, a well-equipped gymnasium that includes an exercise room and racquetball courts, a child care center, a sophisticated multimedia center and the Ray W. Howard Library/Technology Center.
 Shoreline Community College's professional/technical training is designed to place students in the workplace upon completion of each program.
 More than 50 career training programs are offered.
 Students can earn an Applied Associate in Arts and Sciences (AAAS) degree, or a Certificate of Proficiency, or a Certificate of Completion.
 Shoreline Community College is accredited by the Northwest Commission on Colleges and Universities.